-This incident has now gone down in the record books as one of only three apparently credible cases of a Close Encounter of the Third Kind reported in the United States last year, according to the Center for UFO Studies in Evanston, IL.
+This incident has now gone down in the record books as one of only 3 apparently credible cases of a close encounter of the third kind reported in the United States that year, according to the enter for UFO tudies in Evanston, IL.
 The center, directed by Dr. J. Allen Hynek, has a number of distinguished scientists as investigators and consultants.

 He noted that the boys reported getting only brief, ill defined views of whatever it was they encountered.
 Further interviews under hypnosis probably would not produce more details.
 For these reasons, Haines concluded:

 I do not believe that the evidence which now exists, as of this time, warrants further investigation.

 This incident in Contra Costa County has gone into the international record books.
 People interested in the question of unidentified flying objects will be talking about it and writing about it for years.
 For that reason, it is worth examining in some detail.

 As a historic event, the incident at West Pittsburg is one of the last reported sightings of allegedly alien creatures to have occurred in the United States before the advent of the movie Close Encounters of the Third Kind.
 The movie made UFO watching a popular backyard sport in the United States.

 The 3 boys, then 14 years old, who reported the sighting are:

 Lennie Young, who then lived with his mother, Mary Clark, at 10 Roberts St., West Pittsburg.
 He now lives with grandparents in Walnut Creek.
 Lennie said he is familiar with the area and has spent many nights in the meadow where the sighting happened and knows that what he saw was not human beings walking in the darkness.